noorott/Gene_expression_divergence_paralogs_Mays/README.md

 ### Chapter 1 — Data acquisition and preprocessing
 Download and preprocess *Z. mays* scRNA-seq datasets from scPlantDB.
-Includes data exploration, normalisation and batch correction.
+Includes data exploration and normalisation.
 Pseudobulk logcounts by cell type and tissue.

 ### Chapter 2 — Duplication data integration
 Integrate paralog pair annotations and duplication mode classifications from